dialex/start-testing/docs/toolbox/heuristics.md

 - Diversify who is doing the testing — e.g. rotate perspectives and expectations
 - Diversify your test environment — e.g. use a diff machine or OS, test in production

+[Katrina Clokie](https://katrinatester.blogspot.com/2018/05/9-quick-ideas-for-flexible-testing.html) has a few additional suggestions:

+- Change the order of your test approach to break a routine
+- Seek test ideas from non-testers outside your agile team (e.g. UX, Ops)
+- Pair with a tester in another team to see a different test approach first-hand
+- Experiment with a tool that you haven't tried before
+- Ask for constructive feedback about your testing

 [Alan Richardson](https://www.eviltester.com/2017/05/quaere-heuristics-mnemonics-and-acronyms.html) challenges your amount of testing with the next three questions.
 He also suggests a few words to fill in the blanks: Questioning, Usage, Analysis, Exploration, Reasoning, Experimentation ([`QUAERE`](https://www.eviltester.com/2017/05/quaere-heuristics-mnemonics-and-acronyms.html))

 - "Have I performed enough \_\_\_\_?"